Gryton/carnd-vehicle-detection/README.md

 ![alt text][image2]

+First I started with HLS, and it looked also similar.
+So I noticed gradients and it's directions, and thought that might work.

-####2.
-Explain how you settled on your final choice of HOG parameters
+#### 2. Explain how you settled on your final choice of HOG parameters

 I ended with `orientations=9`, `pixels_per_cell=8` and `cells_per_block=2`, as I found that greater values for pixels_per_cell and cells_per_block made worse accuracy on test set.
 I started with `orientation=6`, but I found the 9 gives better accuracy,